What about radiation side effects?

 - If others offer to cook for you, let them.
 Don’t be shy about telling them what you want to eat.

-- Add calories to your diet by drinking milk shakes or liquid supplements, adding cream sauce or melted cheese to vegetables, and mixing canned cream soups with milk or half-and-half instead of water.
+- Add calories to your diet by drinking milk shakes or liquid supplements, adding cream sauce or melted cheese to vegetables, and mixing canned cream soups with milk or half-and-half (half milk and half cream) instead of water.

 Will my emotions be affected?